webpack-contrib/less-loader/README.md

 #### `function`

-Allows setting the options passed through to Less based off of the loader context.
+Allows setting the Less options dynamically based on the loader context.

 ```js
 module.exports = {